 A migraine is characterized by very intense pulsating headaches, often accompanied by nausea, sensitivity to light and sound, and visual disturbances.
 Unlike the usual headaches, migraines tend to be more severe and can take several hours or even several days to pass.
 They normally occur in cycles and begin with signs (aura) that cause them to go into headache phase, followed by a period of fatigue once the headache phase is over.
 There are a number of stimuli that may precipitate migraines, such as stress, hormonal changes, food intake, and environmental stimuli.
 These may have significant effects on day-to-day living and productivity.
 Millions are affected worldwide.
 Managing migraines can be achieved through lifestyle modification, medication, and learning what individual triggers are.

 Migraine is classified as a primary headache disorder, meaning it is not caused by another medical condition.
-Instead, it results from abnormal neurological and vascular processes [1].Now a day, delivering of active ingredients with a level of comfort, presentation and bioavailability and these studies is infringement the difficulty of conventional method.
+Instead, it results from abnormal neurological and vascular processes [1].
+Nowadays, delivering of active ingredients with a level of comfort, presentation and bioavailability and these studies is infringement the difficulty of conventional method.
 Various factors are examined like choice of excipients, bioavailability, stability and cost effectiveness [30]

 PREVALENCE OF MIGRAINE